RECON: Reducing Causal Confusion with Human-Placed Markers: Introduction

 \p{RECON} We introduce our RECON algorithm for learning a robot policy from human demonstrations.
 The robot (a) minimizes its divergence from the human's demonstrated actions and (b) maximizes mutual information between the features and beacon readings.
 One key advantage of our algorithm is that beacons are not required after training.

 \p{Experiments} We conduct multiple simulations and a robot arm experiment in visual imitation learning settings.
-When the human places the beacon(s) on relevant objects, we find that our RECON algorithm learns the desired task more accurately than prior imitation learning approaches.
+When the human places the beacon(s) on relevant objects, we find that our RECON algorithm learns the desired task accurately in fewer demonstrations than previous imitation learning approaches.
+While deploying beacons requires added time, it is considerably less than providing more demonstrations, and thus RECON reduces the total training time.